Close

 Mechanical Issues

 In addition to the trucking company being responsible for these kinds of issues, an outside mechanic or even the manufacturer of the vehicle part that failed could share liability.
-Talk to an NYC truck accident lawyer about other parties that could share fault in your case.
+You can talk to our lawyers about other parties that could share fault in your case.

 Statute of Limitations for NYC Truck Accident Lawsuits

-If you hope to pursue recovery after you were injured by a negligent NYC truck driver, you only have a limited time to take action.
-The statute of limitations (or time limit for filing a civil claim) for truck accident injury victims in the State of New York is three years from the date of the accident.
+If you hope to pursue recovery after you were injured by a negligent truck driver in New York City, you only have a limited time to take action.
+The statute of limitations (or time limit for filing a civil claim) for truck accident injury victims in New York is three years from the date of the accident.
 In other words, you must officially file your formal lawsuit in court within three years of the accident, or you will not be able to recover damages.

 With truck accidents, there may be additional rules that move your timeline up even further.
 For instance, if the truck that caused your accident was owned or operated by a government agency, such as the New York Sanitation Department for accidents with garbage trucks, you will have to provide notice to that agency ahead of filing your lawsuit.
 The rules that govern this notice depend on which agency your claim is against and where the accident occurred.

 When in doubt, always act early.
-Once you receive medical attention and receive a diagnosis for your injuries, look to contact a New York City truck accident lawyer as soon as possible to avoid missing any costly deadlines.
+Once you receive medical attention and a diagnosis for your injuries, contact our lawyers as soon as possible to avoid missing any costly deadlines.

 Proving Fault in an NYC Truck Accident Lawsuit

-Holding a trucking company responsible for its negligence after an accident in NYC is crucial.
-In order for New York City truck accident victims to get the justice they deserve and the compensatory damages they need after a crash, victims should hire an experienced attorney.
-A skilled NYC truck accident lawyer can prove a negligent party’s fault so that you can focus on healing after a collision.
+Holding a trucking company responsible for its negligence after an accident in New York City is crucial.
+In order for victims to get the compensatory damages they need after a crash, victims must prove a negligent party’s fault.
+Once this is done, you can focus on healing.

 Truck accidents can be devastating, resulting in expensive medical care for victims.
-In an attempt to avoid financial liability for your injuries and losses, an NYC trucking company might try to argue that you contributed to a recent accident.
-This can pose issues for NYC victims, especially those unfamiliar with New York’s pure comparative fault laws.
+In an attempt to avoid financial liability for your injuries and losses, a trucking company might try to argue that you contributed to a recent accident.
+This can pose issues for victims, especially those unfamiliar with New York’s pure comparative fault laws.
 Sharing fault for a crash can cause your awarded damages to be reduced in proportion to your liability.
-When you hire an experienced NYC truck accident attorney, your lawyer can prove that a defendant is solely responsible for your injuries and that you did not contribute to or cause a crash.
+To prevent this from happening, we will aim to prove that a defendant is solely responsible for your injuries and that you did not contribute to or cause a crash.

 Compensation for NYC Truck Accident Victims

-Collisions between large trucks and smaller vehicles, like passenger cars, motorcycles, or bicycles, can result in expensive damages for NYC victims.
-Because of the financial and emotional toll these incidents often take on victims, New York City victims stand to recover substantial compensatory damages in truck accident lawsuits.
-Of course, compensation is never guaranteed, so it is important to seek help from a skilled NYC truck accident lawyer.
+Collisions between large trucks and smaller vehicles, like passenger cars, motorcycles, or bicycles, can result in expensive damages for victims.
+Because of the financial and emotional toll these incidents often take on victims, they stand to recover substantial compensatory damages in truck accident lawsuits.
+Of course, compensation is never guaranteed, so it is important to seek gather sufficient evidence of your damages, both financial and emotional.

 Economic Damages